AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

  * Any visual element of AnyChart (Legend, LegendItem, Label, Title, etc)
  * Any type of a chart (pie, cartesian, etc)
  * Any data series (for instance, anychart.cartesian.series.Area)

-Let's create a simple table with two chart.
-Each of them represent annual income of the same company in different years.
-First row contains only labels and second one only pie charts

-{sample}Table\_Layout\_01{sample}

 ## Visual Settings